-- 1. In addition to the required attendance/tardy policy, it is important that you stay for the entire class please do not leave the classroom early unless you are sick or have cleared it with me before class begins.
+- 1. In addition to the required attendance/tardy policy, it is important that you stay for the entire class -- please do not leave the classroom early unless you are sick or have cleared it with me before class begins.
 Students can be counted absent if they leave the class early without permission. - 2.
-If you know you will miss a class (because of an excusable event, such as an "away" baseball game and you are a member of SHSU's baseball team), it is polite to inform the instructor ahead of time.
+If you know you will miss a class (because of an excusable event, such as an "away" baseball game and you are a member of SHSU's baseball team), provide me with documentation ahead of time and we can make arrangements for a make-up exam.

 If, for whatever reason, you miss an exam, please contact me as soon as possible to determine if and when the exam may be made-up.
-Make-up exercises and exams are only allowed based on my approval, and only if you have contacted me within a reasonable amount of time.
-Make-ups will be scheduled for students who notify the instrutor (one day!) following the absence.
+Make-up exercises and exams are only allowed based on my approval, and only if you have contacted me within a reasonable amount of time (one day!) following the absence.